macaw-cad/react-jss-typescript-starter/README.md

   - replace all occurences of `react-jss-typescript-starter` with `jss-myapp`
   - modify the `description` and `url` paths to suit your needs

-The first command to execute next is `jss setup` to create the `scjssconfig.json` file locally.
+The first command to execute next is `jss setup` (or `npm run jss setup` if jss cli is not installed globally) to create the `scjssconfig.json` file.
 This file is user-specific and is ignored from source-control.
 The file will look something like:

 ```json
 {